 Will result in increased energy use.
-Proposed to allow for appropriate unification between divergent 2019 nonresidential and residential code requirements.
+Proposed to allow for appropriate unification between divergent 2019 nonresidential and residential code requirements, where unification at higher stringency is not cost-effective.

 There are no existing requirements in Title 24, Part 6 that covers the QII requirement for mid-rise and high-rise residential buildings.
 The Statewide CASE Team kept the Standard Design such that the calculated energy use of the wood framed building accounts for no cavity insulation deration.
 The Proposed Design assumes a cavity insulation derated by 30 percent.
-This is done for all climate zones but Climate Zone 7 where there are QII is not required.
+This is done for all climate zones except Climate Zone 7 where QII is not required.